 An appraisal is simply a valuation of a piece of residential real estate by an independent, professional valuer.
 In other words, the appraiser will determine the market value of the home, based on his or her knowledge of the local property market.

-Much of an appraiser’s work involves “comps” or comparatives.
+Much of an appraiser’s work involves “comps” — short for comparatives or comparable homes.
 This involves comparing the home with recent sales of other, similar, nearby homes.
 But it also involves a judgment of how your property matches up to those homes.

 If the sale of a next-door neighbor’s identical property closed yesterday, that can be helpful.
 But even then, yours may not be worth the same.
 The appraiser will ask herself whether the local property market has moved up or down quickly enough over the few weeks since the sale was agreed to make that price out of date.

 And she’ll have to decide just how identical the two homes are:

 - Is the accommodation’s square footage the same in each?

 - Are the yards the same size?